xijo/betterplace_apidocs/README.md

 ### Picture formats

-Please note that all over the API only the `original` version will always be available.
-There are more image versions for different entities, e.g. fill_960x500 for projects.
+Please note that all over the API only the `original` image version will always be available.
+There are additional image versions for various entities, e.g. fill_960x500 for projects.
 You can use these versions, but they might change in the future!

-To avoid problems stay tuned and subscribe to the [Mailing list for service announcements ↑](#mailing-list-for-service-announcements).
+To avoid problems, stay tuned and subscribe to the [Mailing list for service announcements ↑](#mailing-list-for-service-announcements).

 ### HTTP Status Codes